 Sustainable Investments were aligned with the 'OECD Guidelines for Multinational Enterprises' and the 'UN Guiding Principles on Business and Human Rights'.
 The alignment was assessed through the CS business conduct framework as part of the CS ESG Exclusion framework.
+Companies that exhibit severe weaknesses in business conduct, particularly with regard to breaches of the 'United Nations Global Compact Principles' (UNGC) and companies placed on the watchlist, but with no immediate exclusion, were flagged not to be considered SFDR Sustainable Investments due to DNSH.

 The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific Union criteria.

 The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
-The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable investments must also not significantly harm any environmental or social objectives.
+The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.

+Any other sustainable investments must also not significantly harm any environmental or social objectives.